gYunTian/reconstruct-metro-map-from-data/README.md

 1. Any code you wrote to answer the questions.
 We should be able to run your code, and it should complete within a reasonable runtime.
 Please provide instructions for running and using your code on our systems, assuming some level of technical proficiency.

 2. Outline of your approach to the problems and results you obtained.
 Please include well-chosen charts to communicate data insights and messages as intuitively as possible.
-You will need to walk us through this when you meet us for the face-to-face interview.

-Please send the deliverables to @open.gov.sg within 7 days of receiving this email.